 This feature is linked to the system’s learning and development module which recommends specific training programs which are meant to address these issues.
 From here, it can be seen how our HRM system enables managers to ensure that employees are armed with the knowledge they need to be effective.

-This approach can seem to be impersonal and many of the nuances of human communication is lost in the medium of email or via a phone call.
-This can easily lead to misunderstandings and generate feelings of mistrust among remote working employees.
+This approach can seem to be impersonal and many of the nuances of human communication are lost in the medium of email or via a phone call.
+This can easily lead to misunderstandings and generate feelings of mistrust among remote-working employees.